cldellow/cldellow.github.io/_posts/2018-06-21-sqlite-parquet-vtable.markdown

 Let's create a Parquet file from our CSV!
 To begin, we'll treat every column as a string.
 I created it with row groups of size 10,000, hoping that would allow us to efficiently query for a given city, since a city's 2,247 entries should be usually be entirely contained within a single row group.

-It results in a 77 MB file.
-That's 6% the size of the CSV!
+It results in a 42 MB file.
+That's almost 3% the size of the CSV!
 But is it fast to query?

+We'll change the query a bit -- the original one is optimized for Postgres's treatment of CTEs.

 ```
 sqlite> .load parquet/libparquet.so
 sqlite> CREATE VIRTUAL TABLE census USING parquet('./census.parquet');
-sqlite> WITH inputs AS (
+sqlite> WITH total AS (
   SELECT
     geo_name,
-    CASE WHEN profile_id = 1930 THEN 'total' ELSE 'cyclist' END AS mode,
     female,
     male
   FROM census
-  WHERE profile_id IN ( '1930', '1935') AND
+  WHERE
+    geo_name in ('Dawson Creek', 'Victoria', 'Kitchener') AND
     csd_type_name = 'CY' AND
+    profile_id = '1930'
+), cyclist as (
+  SELECT
+    geo_name,
+    female,
+    male
+  FROM census
+  WHERE
-    geo_name IN ('Victoria', 'Dawson Creek', 'Kitchener')
+    geo_name in ('Dawson Creek', 'Victoria', 'Kitchener') AND
+    csd_type_name = 'CY' AND
+    profile_id = '1935'
 )
 SELECT
   total.geo_name,